Presentation of Arctic animals for preschoolers. Presentation "The Extraordinary Arctic". Progress of direct educational activities

 polar poppy

-In some places there are SAXIFRAKE and POLAR POPPIES.
+Here and there you can find SAXIFRAGS and POLAR POPPIES.
 To get more heat, their leaves are pressed to the ground.
-In saxifrage leaves are small, while in polar poppies they are cut into slices.
-This allows the plants to evaporate little water.
+The leaves of saxifrage are small, while those of polar poppies are cut into slices.
+This allows plants to evaporate little water.

 In summer, many tiny green algae appear in the seas of the Arctic Ocean.
-They feed on worms and crustaceans.
+Worms and crustaceans feed on them.
 The accumulation of worms and crustaceans attracts a variety of fish.

-Bird markets are noisy gatherings of thousands of seabirds on steep rocky shores.
-From afar, one can hear the incessant discordant hubbub of its inhabitants.
-And close up, a striking sight opens up: countless large birds.
+Bird colonies are noisy gatherings of thousands of seabirds on steep rocky shores.
+From afar you can hear the incessant, multi-voiced hubbub of its inhabitants.
+And up close a striking sight opens up: countless large birds.

 In our country, bird colonies can be seen on the western coast of Novaya Zemlya and in other areas of the Barents Sea, as well as in the north of the Pacific coast.
 They do not exist all year round, but only during the short northern summer, while the birds incubate their eggs and feed their chicks.